aderidder/iCRFGenerator/README.md

 4. Cancer Core Europe
 5. The PALGA Colon biopsy protocol
 6. The PALGA Colorectum carcinoma protocol
+7. The VASCA codebook.
+A codebook for rare diseases registries based on the JRC common data elements set and the EJPRD semantic model applied to the Registry of Vascular Anomalies (VASCA) use case.

+### Custom Codebooks
+If you wish to use the iCRF Generator for ART-DECOR codebooks that are not currently available in the standard set of available codebooks, please do the following:
+*  Go to the cache directory
+    *  If this directory does not yet exist, start the iCRF Generator and close it again - starting it will create the directory
+*  Open the file "codebooks.txt" in your favorite editor
+*  Add the codebook following the format described in the codebooks.txt file
+*  Start the iCRF Generator
+*  Page 2, the page that allows you to select codebooks, should now show your newly added codebook
+    * If it does not, ask for help

+Please be aware that I cannot guarantee that iCRF Generator is compatible with every codebook available in ART-DECOR!

 ## Running the program
 If you downloaded the distribution ZIP file, it comes provided with its own JRE.
 The next sections show how to start the application for Windows and Mac.